e3prom/rVRRPd/docs/config/install.rst

 .. warning::

-  The daemon requires root privileges to run succesfully.
+  The daemon requires root privileges to run successfully.
 The daemon must have access to raw sockets, and to privileged kernel functions to create virtual interfaces, IP addresses and routes.